All Episodes

 There is no truth.

-The truth to them is a result and derivative of power.
+The truth, to them, is a result and derivative of power.

-Uh They think it's a trap.
+They think it's a trap.

 They think that we get caught up as conservatives in trying to pound the truth.

-And the power that they seek and that they think they they hold allows them to define the truth however they wish to, which is what you said.
+And the power that they seek and that they think they hold allows them to define the truth however they wish to, which is what you said.

 They just pound and pound lies in and out, day and night, and eventually they are accepted as truth.